genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/05_foundation-user-management.md

 ## Config

-The functionality of the user manager is customised through the properties you set on it in the html.
-This section will cover the main properties that you will want to customise.
+You can customise the functionality of User Management through the properties you set in the html.
+This section covers the main properties that you can customise.
 For a full list of all of the properties [see here](../foundation-entity-management_apiref/foundation-entity-management.users/#properties).

 ### Columns

-The primary way to configure the user management functionality is via the columns that are displayed on the grid.
+The primary way to configure the User Management functionality is via the columns that are displayed on the grid.
 ```javascript
 // Default usage, will contain the "default" columns:
 //    username, first name, last name, email, last login
 // as well as the additional entity and status columns
 <user-management></user-management>
 ```
 The default columns are contained in the [UserColumnConfig](../foundation-entity-management_apiref/foundation-entity-management.userscolumnconfig) variable.
-The entity and status columns are always added to the grid.
+The `Entity` and `Status` columns are always added to the grid.

-To configure the columns yourself you can set the columns attribute when defining the user management in the html.
-You can mix in your custom column config with the default user columns config using the javascript spread operator.
+To configure the columns yourself, set the `columns` attribute when you define the User Management in the html.
+You can mix in your custom column config with the default user columns config using the javascript `spread` operator.
 ```javascript
 // Custom usage, will contain the "default" columns:
 //    username, first name, last name, email, last login